Participation in the Pool is limited to Catholic entities that:

 Risk management objectives are accomplished through the utilization of Catholic Mutual:

-- A resident Claim/Risk Manager (CRM) is hired for the servicing of a CUP member.
-The CRM is responsible for the adjusting of all liability losses and must perform an annual safety inspection at all locations.
+- A Claim/Risk Manager (CRM) for the servicing of a CUP member.
+The CRM is responsible for the adjusting of liability losses and annual safety inspections.

 - Catholic Mutual’s home office will provide the necessary support to assist a new member in the development of risk management policies.